 Urban Plan recommendations - Project delivery for major projects is consistent with the previous adopted plan, however construction for SR 41 Tulare to "O" Street Aux lanes is advanced two years to 2020/21.
 Veterans Blvd. remains in 2019/20.
-Various minor cost and schedule adjustments are programmed per recommendations by Caltrans, Fresno and Clovis.
+Various minor cost and schedule adjustment are programmed per recommendations by Caltrans, Fresno, and Clovis.
 Design for SR 41 Tulare to "O" Street Aux lanes and Environmental for SR 99 North/Cedar Interchange is advanced to 2014/15.

-Rural Plan recommendations - Project delivery for major projects is consistent with the previous adopted plan, however, unprogrammed funds were identified that may available to fully fund Golden State when the design phase is done.
-At the completion of the 30% design phase, \$23.9 million in cost cuts were made to bring the project within the amount initially programmed in the Measure.
-However, it now appears there may be enough to complete the project as initially envisioned.
-In coordination with Fowler, Selma, Kingsburg, and the County, staff is developing an RFP to do the final design.
+Rural Plan recommendations - Project delivery for major projects is consistent with the previous adopted plan (Option 1) however a second option was identified during the committee discussion to demonstrate that unprogrammed funds may available to fully fund Golden State when the design phase is done.
+At the completion of the 30% design phase, \$23.9 million in cost cuts were made to bring the project within the amount initially programmed in the measure.
+However it now appears there may be enough to complete the project as initially envisioned.
+In coordination with Fowler, Selma, Kingsburg, and the county, staff is developing an RFP to do the final design.
 The total cost to deliver the project will be better known during a subsequent update.

-Action: Staff recommends the Policy Board adopt and forward to the Transportation Authority the updated Measure "C" Regional Transportation Plan.
+Action: TTC/PAC and Staff recommend the Policy Board adopt and forward to the Transportation Authority the updated Measure "C" Regional Transportation Plan.